OfficialNovaAI/nova-wallet/README.md

 ## 💎 Key Features

-We have built a suite of AI-powered modules designed for Real-World Utility.
+We have built a suite of AI-powered modules designed for Real-World Utility, grouping 6 core capabilities into a unified experience.

-### 1. Nova Conversational Interface (Chat-to-Transact)
+### 1. Conversational Asset Management (Send & Receive)

-The core of Nova AI is a chat-first interface powered by LLMs.
-Instead of navigating complex menus, users simply "chat" with their assets.
-The AI interprets intents, constructs transactions, and presents a clear preview card for user approval.
+The core of Nova AI is a chat-first interface.
+Instead of navigating menus, simply express your intent.

-* **Natural Language Execution:** Type "Send 10 LSK to 0x489..." or "Check my portfolio balance," and Nova executes it instantly.
+* **Send Instantly:** Type *"Send 10 LSK to 0x...."* and Nova constructs the transaction.
+* **Easy Receive:** Ask *"Show my address"* or *"Receive assets"* to instantly generate your QR code and wallet details.
-* **Wallet Agnostic:** Works as an orchestrator for your existing MetaMask or EVM wallets.
+* **Wallet Agnostic:** Acts as an orchestrator for your existing MetaMask or EVM wallets.
-* **Context-Aware:** The AI understands context (e.g., distinguishing between "Testnet" and "Mainnet" requests).

 ### 2. Nova Paylink (Fiat-to-Crypto Bridge)

 A "Real World Utility" feature designed for the gig economy.
-Nova Paylink enables users to create invoices/payment links that accept Fiat but settle in Crypto on Lisk.

-* **Global & Local Rails:** Integrated with **Transak** (Global Cards) and **Midtrans** (Indonesian QRIS/Bank Transfer).
-* **Seamless Settlement:** Clients pay in IDR/USD, and the freelancer receives USDT or LSK directly in their wallet.
-* **Instant Generation:** Create a payment link via chat command: *"Create paylink for 0.00000000001 eth"*.
+* **Create Invoices:** Generate a payment link via chat command: *"Create paylink for 0.002 eth"*.
+* **Global Settlement:** Integrated with **Transak** & **Midtrans**, allowing clients to pay in Fiat (IDR/USD) while you receive Crypto (USDT/LSK) directly.

-### 3. Predictive Insights & Portfolio Aggregation
+### 3. Onchain Intelligence & Forecast

-Nova AI doesn't just execute; it informs.
-Before any action, our agents analyze on-chain data to ensure users make optimal decisions.
+Nova AI doesn't just execute; it analyzes data to protect you.

-* **Smart Gas Prediction:** AI analyzes network congestion on Lisk to recommend the best time to transact.
-* **Multi-Chain Portfolio:** Aggregates balances across Lisk and other EVM chains in a single view, eliminating the need to check multiple explorers.
+* **Multi-Chain Portfolio:** Aggregates balances across Lisk and other EVM chains in a single view.
-* **Transaction Simulation:** Prevents errors by showing a human-readable summary of what will happen before you sign.
+* **Onchain Search:** Ask questions like *"Check activity for address 0x..."* to understand wallet behaviors instantly.
+* **Predict Slippage & Fees:** Before you confirm, AI analyzes market depth and network congestion to predict slippage and gas fees, preventing failed txs or overpayment.

 ---